Treatment Effect Estimation with Efficient Data Aggregation: Introduction

 \section{Introduction}

-Aggregating knowledge across studies is a common practice for pooling multiple findings, increasing precision of common results and planning new studies.
-In this paper, we evaluate treatment effects after adjusting for potential confounding factors from various independent, existing studies.
-In doing so, we inform an efficient design of a follow-up validation analysis from these existing studies, and estimate the common parameters by aggregating summary information from each existing study with the validation data.
-The existing studies for instance can be pilot studies, preliminary analyses, or previously reported results, all studying the impact of the same treatment effect.
-Moreover, we work under a challenging framework in which the number of potential confounders might be large.
-Estimation of treatment effects in the presence of many possible confounders usually calls for a model selection procedure such as the LASSO \citep{tibshirani1996regression} in any individual study.
+Aggregating knowledge across studies is a popular practice to pool multiple findings, increase precision of shared results, and plan future studies.
+In this paper, we focus on the problem of treatment effect evaluation after adjusting for potential confounders from various independent, existing studies.
+Existing studies in our setup can be pilot studies, preliminary analyses, or previously reported results, all evaluating the same treatment effect.
+Our paper introduces a data aggregation scheme which informs an efficient design for follow-up validation studies, and yields us estimators for the treatment effects by pooling summary statistics from the existing studies.

-Two practical considerations gain prominence in an estimation of the treatment effect from multiple studies.
-First, full data from the existing studies such as raw data for the confounders might be unavailable, due to either practical limitations in data-sharing, or due to legitimate privacy and confidentiality concerns \citep{wolfson2010datashield, cai2021individual}.
-Second, if feature selection is performed on each existing study, the post-hoc estimation of treatment effects based on the selected model tends to be biased.
-We thus ask: (i) whether and how data from two or more studies can be aggregated without the risk of selection bias; (ii) whether the former goal can be achieved without much loss of information and using only summary statistics sufficient for data aggregation.
+In the context of high-dimensional data, the number of potential measured confounders might be very large.
+Estimation of treatment effects in the presence of many possible confounders usually calls for a model selection procedure in any individual study.
+Two practical considerations gain prominence in this setup.
+First, full data from the existing studies, e.g., raw data for the confounders, might be unavailable, due to either practical limitations in data-sharing, or due to legitimate privacy and confidentiality concerns \citep{wolfson2010datashield, cai2021individual}.
+Second, if model selection is performed on each existing study, post-hoc estimation of treatment effects in the selected model tends to be biased.
+We thus ask: (i) whether and how data from two or more studies can be aggregated without the risk of selection bias, and (ii) whether the former goal can be achieved by using only summary statistics that are sufficient for data aggregation.